The Buddha, a lot of snails, and a spider

 Some bandits tried to capture Buddha, and he was running for his life through the forest.
 Suddenly he saw a cave with a big spider web at the entrance.
 Buddha had no choice, so he ran straight through the web and hid in the back of the cave.
 The spider had recognized him and understood Buddha was in danger.
 In a jiffy, she repaired her broken web.

 The bandits reached the cave, and one of them said that Buddha must have gone into the cave.
 The other bandit said that that was not possible as the spiderweb was intact, so they left.

 The spider is a useful animal

-This is one of the reason one may not kill spiders.
+This is one of the reasons one may not kill spiders.
 One can pick them up with a soft cloth and put them outside.
 They are useful animals as they catch annoying mosquitoes and the like.
 All animals have a place on our planet and are part of creation.
 We should respect that.